PetrStuchlikCZ/southplan-conphys.cz/README.md

 ⚠️ Note on Git usage

 I connected this project to Git only at the final stage of development, as I was still learning how to work with version control.
+Everything is on branch master.
 Therefore, the commit history may not fully reflect the actual step-by-step workflow as it would be in a professional setting.